nathanlane/industrialpolicyclass/README.md

 - Historical Context, Debates, Justifications.
 Industrial policy has been quite controversial.
 Here we turn to the justifications of industrial policy and interventions to address industrial development.
 We also try to categorise and classify some of the justifications for these policies.
 These justifications will form the backbone of what we'll discuss throughout the class.

+### Part 2 - Networks, Clusters, and The State

-### Block 2 - Infant Industries, Dynamic Externalities, and Learning-by-Doing.
+### Part 3 - Infant Industries, Dynamic Externalities, and Learning-by-Doing.

 -

 - Learning-by-Doing

-### Lecture - Evidence Around Industrial Policy?
-What is working?

-## Part 3 - Trade - Imports, Exports, Policy
+### Part 4 - Trade - Imports, Exports, Policy
 Industrial development and trade have a long history.
 They're innately intertwined.
 Here we talk about the industrial policy in terms of trade policy.
 Principally by juxtaposing import substitution verses export promotion.
 The former is intimately tied to input

-### 3.1 - Why Trade Policy?
+- __Why Trade Policy?__
 What _is_ the difference between trade policy and industrial policy.

-### 3.2 - Imports - Import Substitution (ISI), Protection, and Liberalisation of Inputs

-### 3.3 - Export - Export-led Growth, Export Promotion Policy
+__Imports and Exports__ - Import Substitution (ISI), Protection, and Liberalisation of Inputs.
+Export-led Growth, Export Promotion Policy

-### Lecture - Empirical Papers and Evidence

-## Part 4 - Networks, Clusters, and The State